Journalist and writer

 2. How to network with your peers

 Networking is paramount if you choose to work remotely, says Hamilton.
 In her opinion, 50% of the job should be spent developing and deepening relationships with your peers.
 “I know that sounds high but I believe it’s accurate, especially in a remote environment.
-It’s way too easy to lose touch with the people who have the ability to make the yay or nay statement regarding promotion,” she said.
+It’s way too easy to lose touch with the people who can make the yay or nay statement regarding promotion,” she said.

 It is important that your peers understand your skill set and your strengths and don’t just relegate you to the deliverables you’re producing at any given moment.
 This means networking with colleagues above you in the company’s hierarchy, but also those at the same level and below.